 Other Factors to Consider

-Countering any drugs charges will depend on the circumstances involved in the individual case.
-Among the possible challenges are the arrest itself, entrapment, whether the substances belonged to someone else, the classification of the substance by crime lab analysis, how the search and seizure led to the arrest and whether the drugs were planted.
+Countering any drug charges will depend on the circumstances involved in the individual case.
+Among the possible challenges are the arrest itself, entrapment, whether the substances belonged to someone else, the classification of the substance by crime lab analysis, how the search and seizure led to the arrest, and whether the drugs were planted.
 The only way you can be sure of your options and learn your rights under the law is to consult with an attorney.

 How We Can Help You

-The consequences may negatively affect your future including a permanent criminal record, your career plans, eligibility for a security, your standing in the community and your future.
+The consequences may negatively affect your future including a permanent criminal record, your career plans, eligibility for security, your standing in the community, and your future.
 If you are facing a charge for possession of any controlled substance – contact The Brown Firm PLLC.
 We are prepared to aggressively defend your rights in court.
 The sooner you contact our firm, then the sooner we can fight for you.
 We offer initial consultations so that you can make an informed decision moving forward.
 Call The Brown Firm PLLC or send us a message online to discuss your case.